Limited company allowable expenses: are they tax-deductible?

 We’re pleased to announce salaries for employees and directors, including any national insurance contributions you pay out, are an allowable expense.

-It can only be from salaries paid in the relevant tax year though, so make sure you stay on top of claiming salaries in your yearly tax return rather than trying to bank them for bumper tax relief at a later date.
+However, it can only be from salaries paid in the relevant tax year, so make sure you stay on top of claiming salaries in your yearly tax return rather than trying to bank them for bumper tax relief at a later date.

 Look at HMRC’s guidelines on rates and thresholds for employers to find out more.